 Not a polished one for a presentation, but a real one.

-And if you’d like help getting started on your entry plan, click here.
+If you’d like help to start your entry plan, click here.
 Devote deep work time to exploring the ideas in the template and writing out your plan.

 Want help creating your principal entry plan + template?